RutvijBhutaiya/Thailand-Customer-Engagement-Facebook/README.md

 Based on the study, Facebook Engagement on Fashion by users in Thailand, we have observed that, cluster 1 size is 51 and cluster 2 size is 2107.

+ - 1. For cluster 1, maximum Engagement happened in middle of 2017 around June month.
+Similarly, for cluster 2, maximum Engagement happened in middle of 2016 around June month.
+This concludes May-June month is important for marketers to engage with consumers on FB.
+ - 2. For cluster 1 and 2 consumers the best time in a day to engage is between morning 8 o’clock and 10 o’clock.
+ - 3. Cluster 1, being significant small in size is significantly high in engagement than cluster 2.
+ - 4. Number of comments and number of shares from cluster 1 is 38.1 times and 19.6 times respectively higher than cluster 2, which is significantly higher to create a buzz.
+ - 5. Similarly, number of loves and number of WOWs engagement are 10 times higher in cluster 1 than cluster 2.

+ However, as a marketer one should be able to see significate gap for cluster 2 engagement, where base is more than 40 times than cluster 1.
+However, the both the clusters are taken as sample from 7,050 observations.
+But, from marketers’ point of view target should be how to generate more engage cluster 2 consumers.

 ### Lernings

 - Sepreated date and Time with the use of library(lubridate) and mdy_hm() function.